 I have included a Free Printable Stencil to make the extra easy projects.
 This is truly a fun family project to enjoy doing together.

 TGF Santa with Christmas Tree

 FREE DIY Texture Christmas Tree Stencil Printable

 Small Artist Brush

-How to Make DIY Texture Mediums – Step-by-Step Directions
+How to Make DIY Texture Paste – Step-by-Step Directions

 Oh my goodness.
 I am so in the holiday spirit!
 This mixed media project is JUST.
 PLAIN.
 FUN.
 I love that with a few ordinary things that you probably already have in kitchen and craft supplies, such fun product hacks can be made.
 I am a big fan of texture in my art.
 These mediums are a great way to add dimension to any of your mixed media projects.